What is Balversa and how is it used?

 Recommended Dosage And Schedule

-The recommended starting dose of BALVERSA is 8 mg (two 4 mg tablets) orally once daily, with a dose increase to 9 mg (three 3 mg tablets) once daily based on serum phosphate (PO4) levels and tolerability at 14 to 21 days [see Dose Modifications for Adverse Reactions].
+The recommended starting dose of BALVERSA is 8 mg (two 4 mg tablets) orally once daily, with a dose increase to 9 mg (three 3 mg tablets) once daily based on serum phosphate (PO4) levels and tolerability at 14 to 21 days [see DOSAGE AND ADMINISTRATION].

 Swallow tablets whole with or without food.
 If vomiting occurs any time after taking BALVERSA, the next dose should be taken the next day.
 Treatment should continue until disease progression or unacceptable toxicity occurs.